isl-org/Open3D/docs/tutorial/ReconstructionSystem/register_fragments.rst

    :lines: 5,16-24
    :linenos:

-This function downsample point cloud to make a point cloud sparser and regularly distributed.
+This function downsamples point cloud to make a point cloud sparser and regularly distributed.
 Normals and FPFH feature are precomputed.
 See :ref:`voxel_downsampling`, :ref:`vertex_normal_estimation`, and :ref:`extract_geometric_feature` for more details.

 Compute initial registration